sergio-costas/lxcraft/README.md

 Just create a configuration file called *lxcraft.yaml* in your project's folder and then run:

-    lxcraft init
+    lxcraft.py init
-    lxcraft build
+    lxcraft.py build

 It will create the container, install the snaps and .deb files, copy all the files in the current folder into the container, create the snap, and copy it outside the container.

-To update the packages inside the container, just use *lxcraft update*.
+To update the packages inside the container, just use *lxcraft.py update*.
 It will do:

     apt update